AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`hide_in` (string)

   Context in which GPS will not allow graphical editing of this attribute.
-  GPS provides three such contexts (:command:`wizard`, :command:`library_wizard` and :command:`properties` corresponding to the project creation wizards and the project properties editor).
+  GPS provides three such contexts (:command:`wizard`, :command:`library_wizard`, and :command:`properties` corresponding to the project creation wizards and the project properties editor).
 If any of those contexs are specified, GPS will not display the widget to edit this attribute.
 Use this to keep the graphical interface simple.

 * :file:`disable_if_not_set` (boolean, default :command:`false`)